ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/06-insertion-sort.md

 Just as for the previous sorting algorithms, we have a nested for loop, where the inner loop depends on the loop variable of the outer loop.

-- The outer loop is iterated $N-1$ times in total.
+- The outer loop is iterated $n-1$ times in total.
 - The inner loop is harder to analyse since it depends on how many elements in positions $0,\ldots,i-1$ are smaller than the element in position $i$.
     - in the absolute worst case, we always have to move the element to the front of the list, so the number of comparisons will be $i-1$
     - in the best case, the element is already in place, and then we only need one comparison

-Therefore, the worst case complexity of insertion sort is $\sum_0^N i$, which is quadratic, $O(N^2)$.
+Therefore, the worst case complexity of insertion sort is $\sum_0^n i$, which is quadratic, $O(n^2)$.
-In the best case -- when the list is already sorted -- the complexity is instead linear, $O(N)$, because we only have to do one comparison per iteration.
+In the best case -- when the list is already sorted -- the complexity is instead linear, $O(n)$, because we only have to do one comparison per iteration.

 ::: dsvis
 Here is an explanation of the worst case cost of insertion sort.